 4. Compound Interest

 Compound interest is the addition of interest to the principal of a loan or deposit, or in other words, interest on interest.
-Compound interest at a constant interest rate provides exponential growth of the capital.
+Compound interest at a constant interest rate provides exponential growth to the capital.

 6. Ebola Epidemic

 The most threatening epidemic ever happened in the world is the Ebola epidemic.
-It grew ats such an alarming rate that the scientist declares it as exponential growth.”This is a disease outbreak that is advancing in an exponential fashion,” said Dr. David Nabarro, who is heading the U.N.’s effort against Ebola.
+It grew at such an alarming rate that the scientist declares it as exponential growth.”This is a disease outbreak that is advancing in an exponential fashion,” said Dr. David Nabarro, who is heading the U.N.’s effort against Ebola.

 7. Invasive Species

-Most of us have heard about the world’s worst weed, Water Hyacinth, those were grown for a decoration purpose.
-But due to their exponential growth, they grow at a rapid rate on the water bodies, clogging up the rivers and blocking sunlight and oxygen to the animals and other plants.
-An invasive species is a species that is not native to a specific location, and that tends to spread to a degree believed to cause damage to the environment, human economy or human health.
+Most of us have heard about the world’s worst invasive weed, Water Hyacinth, those were grown for a decoration purpose.
+But due to their exponential growth, they grow at a rapid rate on the water bodies, clogging up the rivers and blocking sunlight and oxygen to the water animals and other plants.
+An invasive species is a species that is not native to a specific location, and that tends to spread to a degree believed to cause damage to the environment, human economy, or human health.

 9. Cancer Cells

 Cancer is still the most dreadful disease in the world.
 Millions of people have already died of cancer, and much more are still suffering from it, and the worst note is that cancer cells divide exponentially, if not treated.